jsaul/sc3stuff/playback/notifier/README.md

     the `notifier-logger.py` script.
 Need to specify start and end time as well as the input files.

+* `notifier-player.py`

+    Plays back notifiers from file.
+It doesn't do much, just extracts the notifier messages from the notifier log and if the time matches the time specified window if passes the message on to `handleMessage()`.
+In a real-world program this workflow could substitute an existing messaging workflow, without any changes needed downstream.
+After all, the SC3 messaging is also based on notifier messages and whether we retrieve these from a messaging or from an XML file doesn't make much difference.

 All the stuff in here is experimental!
 Any feedback and suggestions are highly appreciated.